Quantum teleportation with nonclassical correlated states in noninertial frames: Discussions and conclusion

 \section{Discussions and conclusion}

-Quantum teleportation in its original proposed form has been relying on the shared perfect entanglement among involved parties in the protocol.
-However, the story has been revisited extensively by other groups for different imposed conditions.
-A separable but a nonclassically correlated state has been employed and correspondingly the resultant fidelity of teleportation is shown to be still non-zero.
-Also, a modified version of the protocol has been studied in noninertial frames.

-In this work, we studied quantum teleportation, in its original and nonmodified form, in noninertial frame using nonclassical correlation.
-Fidelity of teleportation, discord, and negativity are evaluated as functions of acceleration and the nonclassicality of the state.
-It is shown that nonclassical correlation is sufficient for extracting nonzero fidelity of teleportation.
-However, the achieved nonzero fidelity does not necessarily mean a better approach for teleporting quantum information.
-This issue should be revisited more in accordance to classical information communication.
+In this work, we studied quantum teleportation with nonclassical correlated state in noninertial frame.
+Fidelity of teleportation, discord, and logarithmic negativity are evaluated as functions of $r$, corresponding to the acceleration $a$, and the purity, $p$, of the state.

-In noninertial frame, nonsymmetric fidelities are evaluated for different Minkowski modes.
-Based on the result of the measurement by Alice, the fidelity should be chosen.
-However, we discuss that as far as Alice basically does not know the quantum state to be teleported so the overall fidelity of teleportation should be regarded as the minimum value out of them.